 - What will they gain from getting involved?

-- How will this help them do their job better?
+- The benefits in helping them do their job better?

-- How will it support their next career move?
+- Will it support their next career move?

 - What’s their role within the program?

 - How can they progress through the program?

 - What training will they receive?

 - Does their direct manager understand the value of the program?

 - In what ways will the business encourage their participation?

 I’m not naive.
 A business leader may feel this looks a bit one-sided.
 This isn’t going to generate revenue or decrease costs.
 Wrong.

 According to Aberdeen Group, companies with an employee advocacy program report a 26% increase in year over year revenue.